 (4-minute read) Although most US physicians will confront malpractice litigation at some point, many of us have absolutely NO idea how the law defines “medical malpractice.”
 The truth is that the law’s definition is clear and makes some sense.
 Join me in exploring the four elements of “medical malpractice” as the law defines it.

 Looking for a compelling physician speaker?

-Powerful stories move hearts and minds.
-With tailored presentations, I offer hard-won insights into the experience of confronting an unexpected adverse outcome and malpractice litigation.
+Powerful stories move hearts and minds!
+My tailored presentations bring audiences hard-won insights into the experience of confronting an unexpected adverse outcome and malpractice litigation.